 Netflix is the best video streaming service around, but it’s not without its faults.
-Some might even say it’s not worth subscribing to, because of its many limitations and annoyances.
-But actually, there is usually a way to fix the small, niggling issues.
+Some people might even be avoiding subscribing to Netflix because of its little annoyances.
+But actually, there are ways to fix the small, niggling issues.

-Most people have the same complaints about Netflix, which means there are solutions available.
+Most people have the same complaints about Netflix, which means there are solutions available online.
 Not all of these solutions are perfect, but they are good enough that after applying them, the pros of Netflix outweigh the cons.

-So, without further ado, here are 10 common problems people have with Netflix, and their solutions…
+Here are some common problems people have with Netflix, and their solutions.

 If you watch a movie and stop it before the credits, it’ll show up in your “Continue Watching” list.
 To get rid of that, go to www.netflix.com/WiViewingActivity.
 Here, you will see a list of all the movies you have watched, listed from most recent to oldest.
 Click the X next to any title to remove it.

-For TV shows, clicking the X next to an episode will remove that episode alone.
+For TV shows, clicking the X next to an episode will remove that single episode.
 You will also see a prompt that says, Remove Series?
-If you want to take out every episode of that series from your Recently Watched list or from your Continue Watching list, choose that option.
+If you want to take out every episode of that series from your Recently Watched list or from your Continue Watching list, choose that option instead.

 These ratings are just one part of the puzzle though.
 How Netflix knows exactly what you want to watch is a little more complicated.
 In a nutshell, your ratings, the movies you’ve seen, the ratings of other members with similar taste to yours, and the catalog of titles, are all computed by an algorithm to figure out what appears in Netflix’s Recommended for You section.